Making sure that we return, year after year.

 2. If we received feedback from other SOAK departments or the community that anyone in your camp sold or advertised goods or services during SOAK, your camp is not in Good Standing.

-1. If you are repeatedly asked to address something by SOAK Leadership or Rangers and are unresponsive or hostile in addressing it, your camp is not in Good Standing.
+1. If you are repeatedly asked to address something by SOAK Operations or Rangers and are unresponsive or hostile in addressing it, your camp is not in Good Standing.

-2. If your camp attracts negative attention from Placement or other SOAK departments, that may be deemed as a strain on resources and your camp may not be in Good Standing.
+2. If your camp attracts negative attention from SOAK Operations, that may be deemed as a strain on resources, and your camp may not be in Good Standing.

 1. If your camp leaves MOOP at SOAK, your camp may not be in Good Standing.